Uni-Select (TSE:UNS) Stock Price Up 7%

-UNS has been the topic of several research reports.
-National Bankshares boosted their price target on shares of Uni-Select from C$14.00 to C$17.00 and gave the stock an “outperform” rating in a research report on Friday, May 14th.
-National Bank Financial boosted their price objective on Uni-Select to C$17.00 and gave the stock an “outperform” rating in a research note on Friday, May 14th.
-BMO Capital Markets raised their price target on Uni-Select from C$17.00 to C$18.00 and gave the stock an “outperform” rating in a research report on Friday, May 14th.
-Finally, TD Securities upped their target price on Uni-Select from C$16.50 to C$18.00 and gave the company a “buy” rating in a research note on Friday, May 14th.
-One analyst has rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-Uni-Select presently has an average rating of “Buy” and a consensus price target of C$14.86.
+A number of equities analysts have commented on UNS shares.
+National Bank Financial lifted their price objective on shares of Uni-Select to C$17.00 and gave the stock an “outperform” rating in a research note on Friday, May 14th.
+National Bankshares upped their price objective on Uni-Select from C$14.00 to C$17.00 and gave the company an “outperform” rating in a research report on Friday, May 14th.
+TD Securities lifted their target price on Uni-Select from C$16.50 to C$18.00 and gave the stock a “buy” rating in a report on Friday, May 14th.
+Finally, BMO Capital Markets increased their price target on Uni-Select from C$17.00 to C$18.00 and gave the company an “outperform” rating in a report on Friday, May 14th.
+One equities research analyst has rated the stock with a hold rating and seven have issued a buy rating to the company.
+The stock has an average rating of “Buy” and a consensus price target of C$14.86.

 Uni-Select Inc distributes automotive refinish, and industrial coatings and related products in North America.
 It operates through FinishMaster U.S., Canadian Automotive Group, and The Parts Alliance U.K. segments.
 The company also engages in the distribution of automotive aftermarket parts in Canada and the United Kingdom.